rakitaj/learning/99bottles/notes.md

 Make sure different concepts don't go by the same name, or the converse, having a single concept hidden by multiple different names.

+The simple parameter of number is a dependency the flocked methods have.
+It's not "smart" enough in some way.
+I think this will be solved by using a class somehow.

+When looking at code with an OOP lens we should be suspicious of conditionals.

+Conditionals when an object is creating other objects is okay, otherwise we should avoid them.

+**Extract class!**